 App passwords had their shortcomings too

-However, there were still many problems that were left unsolved.
+However, there were still many problems app passwords couldn’t solve.
 For starters, the game would still have complete access to your Facebook account.
 Here, in our example, we want the game to access only our friend list.
 But by allowing the game to log into our account, we grant the game complete access to our account.

 The game can do anything with our account.
 It can post on behalf of us, send messages to our friends, see our personal and sensitive details, and whatnot.
 We can’t control what the game can do with our account.

 OAuth 2.0 was engineered to solve this exact problem.
 OAuth 2.0 allows us to authorize external apps, such as this particular game in our example, to access only certain parts of our account, or more precisely, only the data we authorize it to access.

 Before we dwell on OAuth 2.0, it will be beneficial to learn about the parties involved in the framework.